nsiatras/extasys/README.md

 ## How to Use

 **Fully functional examples on how to use Extasys can be found** [inside the repository](https://github.com/nsiatras/extasys/tree/master/Extasys%20for%20Java%20Examples).
-In case you want to take a quick look on how to use Extasys then take a look at the following quick examples.
+In case you want to take a quick look on how to use Extasys then take a look at the following quick examples. _Also read  the [wiki pages](https://github.com/nsiatras/extasys/wiki)_

 #### Quick Examples:
 * [Establish a TCP Server](https://github.com/nsiatras/extasys/wiki/Establish-a-TCP-Server)